StefansAI/JetCar/docs/Data Preparation.md

 JetBot and JetCar use image sizes of 224x224 for the inference.
 For better data augmentation however, the recorded images are here 4 times as big in both dimensions.
 <br>
 <br><img src="assets/images/data%20preparation/05-Data.JPG"/><br>
 Now a tool was needed to create masks for each image.
-This tool happens to be now part of this repository as compiled executable and as full source code project.<br>
+This tool happens to be now part of this repository as <a href="https://github.com/StefansAI/JetCar/tree/main/tools/bin/ImageSegmenter">compiled executable </a>and as <a href="https://github.com/StefansAI/JetCar/tree/main/tools/source/ImageSegmenter">full source code project.</a><br>
 The Data folder for the ImageSegementer has to have a subfolder called "Recording", where all captured images need to go.
 <br>
 <br><img src="assets/images/data%20preparation/06-setup.JPG"/><br>